RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

 To do upload this binary file, you need to use STM32CubeProgrammer created by STMicroelectronics.

-[Download the latest version STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) and the one compatible to your computer.
+[Download the latest version STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) and the one compatible with your computer.

 In this guide, you will use the internal UART bootloader of the STM32WL and connect the RAK3172 to a USB to Serial converter tool like the RAKDAP1.
-You need to connect five pins: power supply pins (3.3&nbsp;V and GND), UART2 pins (TX and RX), and the Boot0 pin (connected to 3.3&nbsp;V), as shown in Figure 39.
+You need to connect five pins: power supply pins (3.3&nbsp;V and GND), UART2 pins (TX and RX), and the Boot0 pin (connected to 3.3&nbsp;V), as shown in **Figure 39**.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/RAK3172_boot0.png"